Last Updated on

 The outskirts of the city are full of outdoor restaurants and are shaded, it really seems to be still in Central Asia.
 We assemble the tent near the entrance of the town of Yarkhoto (or Jiaohe) that we visit when we wake up.

-They try to avoid to expose the skin to the sun as much as possible.
+They try to avoid exposing the skin to the sun as much as possible.

 From the top of Jiahoe you can see the river below and the houses that were, and still are, used for drying grapes.
 Turpan is indeed very famous for raisins and fresh grapes, and also has a bustling and interesting wine production.